Reclaiming my life – a success story

 The Emory Work Bed Program gave me a transition housing to be the “anchor” that I desperately needed to rest, re-focus, re-adjust re-position myself, and re-group my life to be a productive citizen again.
 And for the first time in a while, I am able to imagine myself in my own home, vehicle and rebirth to my business.
 It has been a never-ending journey.

 I thank you for your companionship on my journey.
 You have taught me much, but mostly you were there for me when I needed you!

-Today, Syd is free of drugs.
-He is employed by a major appliance chain and is working toward a place of his own.
+He was employed by a major appliance chain and working toward a place of his own.
+For the past year he has been employed as an Assistant Case Manager at the Father McKenna Center, giving back and helping others as he was helped!
 He is a Father McKenna Center success story!